 I love how Google Maps predicts which route will get me to my destination quickest.
-Too much traffic ahead?
-No problem – I’m armed with enough information to avoid it.
 What if we could do the same for HR when it comes to predicting employee retention?
 The good news is we already can.
-Here’s why you need predictive analytics tools for HR.
+Here’s why you need predictive analytics employee engagement tools for HR.

 1. Start with Descriptive Analytics

-2. Predictive Analytics Tools are your HR Crystal Ball
+2. Predictive Analytics Tools: Your HR Crystal Ball

 4. Make the Business Case for Predictive Analytics

 Not sure how to sell predictive analytics to your leadership team?
 Establishing a Return on Investment can make it a lot easier to get leadership buy in for new initiatives.

 When it comes to any new initiative related to employee turnover, use our employee turnover cost calculator to help you and your leadership team understand how much you can save for your business.

 Data is the best way you’re going to be able to bring real insights to the table at your organisation.
 First, start by identifying your top business challenge – is it high turnover?
 Bad brand awareness?
 Low Glassdoor scores?
 Time and cost to hire?

 Next, start researching the Predictive Analytics HR tools that will help you make positive changes.

 Talivest’s Predictive Analytics solution